acid-chicken/rkusa-jest-action/README.md

-Does not work with the release version of Github actions anymore, use [Problem Matchers](https://github.com/actions/toolkit/blob/master/docs/commands.md#problem-matchers) instead.

----

-# Github Action for Jest (with Annotations)
+# GitHub Action for Jest (with Annotations)

-This Action runs your [Jest](https://github.com/facebook/jest) test suite and adds annotations to the Github check the action is run in.
+This Action runs your [Jest](https://github.com/facebook/jest) test suite and adds annotations to the GitHub check the action is run in.

 Annotaiton Example: https://github.com/rkusa/jest-action-example/pull/1/files